akilbekov/blog/src/pages/articles/2018-08-20---Learning-splunk/index.md

 ![.conf](conf.png)

-**.conf** is a annual conference where Splunk announces new features, experts give talks on different subject from monitoring to securtiy.
-Almost all talks were recorded and have slides shared, as expected there is [app](https://splunkbase.splunk.com/app/3330/) for the conference.
-As a daily routine I randomly (this apps needs "random" button) watch one talk.
-Some of the talks [1](https://conf.splunk.com/files/2017/slides/searching-fast-how-to-start-using-tstats-and-other-acceleration-techniques.pdf), [2](https://conf.splunk.com/files/2017/slides/effectively-enhancing-our-soc-with-sysmon-powershell-logging-and-machine-learning-to-detect-and-respond-to-todays-threats.pdf) are amazing and cover things not in docs or courses.
+**.conf** is an annual conference where Splunk announces new features, experts give talks on different subject from monitoring to securtiy.
+Almost all talks are recorded and have slides shared.
+As expected there is [app](https://splunkbase.splunk.com/app/3330/) for the conference.
+My daily routine includes watching random (this apps needs "random" button) talk.
+Some of the talks [1](https://conf.splunk.com/files/2017/slides/searching-fast-how-to-start-using-tstats-and-other-acceleration-techniques.pdf), [2](https://conf.splunk.com/files/2017/slides/effectively-enhancing-our-soc-with-sysmon-powershell-logging-and-machine-learning-to-detect-and-respond-to-todays-threats.pdf) are amazing and cover things, that are not in docs or courses.

 ### Courses

 Splunk offers free Fundamentals 1 and Fundamentals 2 (if you are a partner), which correspond to Splunk User and Power User certifications.
-In my oppinion these two are the best courses to get started.
+In my opinion these two are the best courses to get started fast.
 Admin and Architect courses are ok.
 Starting Autumn 2018, Splunk will use PearsonVUE as platform for certification.

 There are also courses available on a partner portal, mainly for partner accreditations.

+### Youtube

+Splunk has channels with [news](https://www.youtube.com/user/splunkvideos) and [how-tos](https://www.youtube.com/channel/UCjwOFZzLPnji1EstaVyyvAw).

 ### Books